-Picking a character class is possibly the most important choice you’ll make when playing Pathfinder second edition (2E).
-Your character’s class governs their abilities, dictates their potential skills, and defines their role in your adventuring party.
+Picking Pathfinder classes for your characters is possibly the most important choice you’ll make when playing this venerable TTRPG.
+In Pathfinder 2E (second edition), your character’s class governs their abilities, dictates their potential skills, and defines their role in your adventuring party.
 But a cursory glance at the many options available may make your choice seem more intimidating than it ought to.
 Don’t panic – we’re here to provide a guiding hand.

-There are 12 classes in the Pathfinder 2E Core Rulebook.
+There are 12 Pathfinder classes in the 2E Core Rulebook.
 Many closely align with familiar fantasy archetypes, but all are worth learning about.
 Each has its own particular playstyle and favoured means of interacting with the world and solving problems – both in and outside of combat.
-Classes are the framework through which characters are brought to life and your chosen class shapes how they will make their mark in the world.
+These TTRPG classes are the framework through which characters are brought to life and your chosen class shapes how they will make their mark in the world.
 So: spend some time weighing the options and choose wisely – it will radically alter how you play the game.

 We’ll walk you through all the classes mentioned within the Pathfinder 2E Core Rulebook, introducing their basic features and stats.
 We hope it will allow you to better grasp their differences and settle on one that takes your fancy.
 Whether you’re a new player or a roleplaying veteran, read and we hope you’ll enjoy our guide to Pathfinder’s studious wizards, faithful champions, meditative monks, and assorted adventuring folk.

 When choosing a class in Pathfinder, it’s important to consider what you hope to get out of the game.
 Some classes are adept at damage-dealing, suited to players craving the rush of combat.
 Others provide party support and cater to those happy to stick to the fringes of any dispute.
 Yet others shine outside of combat, as diplomats or nimble-fingered thieves, ideal choices for players eager to lean into the roleplaying side of the game.